 Bighead and silver carp are well suited for our climate.
-They consume vast amounts of food, reproduce quickly and are wiping out native fish where they thrive.
+They consume vast amounts of food, reproduce quickly, and wipe out native fish where they thrive.
 In Illinois, the Asian carp population has doubled every year since they swam into the Illinois River.
 According to ecologists, the invasive carp species poised to make the leap into Lake Michigan will out-compete prized native species and game fish such as walleye, lake trout, sturgeon, perch, and large-mouth bass.
 If they establish reproducing populations in the Great Lakes and its tributary rivers, the region’s $7 billion fishing industry, $16 billion boating industry, and $18 billion hunting and wildlife observation industry are all at risk.

-Right now a number of actions are underway in the short term to keep invasive carp out of the Great Lakes, the most important of which is the operation of an electric barrier outside Chicago in the canal.
+Right now, a number of actions are underway in the short term to keep invasive carp out of the Great Lakes, the most important of which is the operation of an electric barrier outside a Chicago canal.
 Although this electric barrier appears to be effective for now, it failed for 15 minutes during May 2012 and needs to be shut down periodically for maintenance.
 It does not keep out small fish, including baby Asian carp, or small fry.